mikebell/mikebell.io/content/posts/2024-03-06-moving-away-from-spotify.md

 ## Where does the music come from?

 This is where Your Spotify comes in really handy I can search around my data and find albums that I want to buy first.
-Most of my music is purchased from [Bandcamp](https://bandcamp.com/), it turns out that supporting artists properly (ish) is quite a lot more than £14.99 a month.
+Most of my music is purchased from [Bandcamp](https://bandcamp.com/), it turns out that supporting artists properly (ish) is quite a lot more than £17.99 a month.
 It's a slow process as I'm not quite ready to drop thousands on all the music from my Spotify account but I'm getting there.
 I reckon it'll probably take me around 5-10 years at the rate I'm going to fully rebuild my collection.
 I'm ok with this.

 ## Where do I store it?

 I've lost my music collection once before many many years ago and it's heartbreaking so this time everything is a bit more secure.
-I have a 20tb NAS which has redundencies in case of failure, I'm also planning some form of cloud backup in the future.
+I have a 20tb NAS which has redundancies in case of failure, I'm also planning some form of cloud backup in the future.

 ## How do I sort it?